The cost of liposuction ranges from $2,000 to $3,500 per treatment region, not including the cost of anesthesia and other fees.

 - Lipedema, a rare disease in which the legs accumulate fatty tissue, eventually affecting mobility.

 - Breast reduction, in instances of overly large breasts causing a woman to experience back pain and other complications.
+The journal Seminars in Plastic Surgery reports that for the right candidates, liposuction alone can be "an excellent method of breast reduction."

 If you have been told that you require liposuction for medical reasons, you can be certain that insurance will only cover the extent of treatment needed to relieve your symptoms.
 In many cases, this amount of treatment is not going to result in flattering aesthetics.
 As such, you should consider the benefits of paying for further treatment that will help you not only achieve relief, but also an aesthetic enhancement that can help you feel confident about your appearance.
 Many practices, including mine, will work with patients in need of liposuction for medical reasons to determine a more comprehensive treatment plan, often at a discounted rate.